Skip to content

 Legacy

 Though b-money was never built, its influence on the development of digital currency is undeniable.
 Wei Dai articulated a vision of decentralized digital money that inspired later innovators and provided conceptual building blocks for Bitcoin.
+The smallest unit of Ethereum's native cryptocurrency, the wei, is named in honor of Dai's contributions to cryptocurrency theory.

 The proposal demonstrated that computer scientists were thinking seriously about alternatives to centralized digital currency systems like DigiCash and e-gold.
 While those systems required trusted intermediaries, b-money showed that decentralization might be possible.